TusharChaudhari70/student-management-system/README.md

 Docker creates a separate SQL Server database.
 It does not automatically copy users from a local SQL Server instance.

-To use existing users/data on another machine, transfer a SQL Server `.bak` backup privately and restore it into the Docker SQL Server.
-Do not upload database backups to GitHub.

 ## Project structure